armankhondker/best-leetcode-resources/README.md

-# Best Leetcode Resources (Pending full release)
+# Best Leetcode Resources

-This repository contains Leetcode resources to ace your interviews and learn Leetcode Patterns.
+This repository contains LeetCode resources to ace your interviews and learn LeetCode Patterns.

 ## Foundational Knowledge